bringyourownideas/silverstripe-composer-update-checker/README.md

 Checks if your composer dependencies need to be updated.

-*So far this module only runs the actual checks and saves the information into a DataObject - you need to take care of processing this information somehow!* One suggested way is using the silverstripe-maintenance module.
+*So far this module only runs the actual checks and saves the information into a DataObject ("ComposerUpdate") - you need to take care of processing this information somehow!*

 Installation
 ------------